cloudposse/atmos/website/docs/cli/commands/describe/describe-affected.md

     The `label` module is not in the stack config of the `top-level-component1` component (not in the YAML stack config files), but Atmos understands Terraform dependencies (using a Terraform parser from HashiCorp), and can automatically detect any changes to the module.

-    For example, if yu make changes to any files in the folder `modules/label`, Atmos will detect the module changes, and since the module is a
+    For example, if you make changes to any files in the folder `modules/label`, Atmos will detect the module changes, and since the module is a
     Terraform dependency of the `top-level-component1` component, Atmos will mark the component as affected with the `affected` attribute set to `component.module`: